mis à jour

 At our Family home (non-riverside/non-workaway):

-You may meet my mother — calm and grounded — who guides the rhythms of the land.
+You may meet my mother — calm and grounded — who guides our rhythms.

-And Joel, my brother with a harmonica heart, who teaches us to slow down and notice the sound of joy in small things.
+And Joel, my brother who plays a harmonic, who teaches us to slow down and notice the sound of joy in small things.
 There is my passionate and easily excitable father and my 97 year old grandmother.
-We will not visit or stay at this home unless we are focusing on a project here like the wall-painting/mural work for our almost-complete family tree.

 Our riverside home: